Aceinna/docs_openrtk/algorithms/MeasurementModel.rst

 Heading Measurements
 ----------------------

-Heading measurements are determined from the following:
+Heading measurements are determined from one (or both) of the following:

-    1) Magnetometers
+    #.
+Magnetometers
-    2) GPS Velocity
+    #.
+GPS Velocity

 Magnetometer-Based Heading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^